Prediction Sets and Conformal Inference with Interval Outcomes: Introduction

-We then adapt recent work on conformal inference to propose a conformal prediction set using a sample of exchangeable data.
-This proposed estimator is shown to be both consistent and have guarantees for finite sample coverage.
-As a competing alternative prediction set estimator, we show in the appendix that a conformal quantile regression method provides a valid prediction set for interval valued outcomes which can be easier to implement in practice, but is in general not efficient in terms of the volume of the prediction set.
-In addition, quantile regression based methods are not suitable when the prediction set is not a single interval.
+We use recent developments on conformal inference to propose a conformal prediction set $\tilde{C}_{n}$ using a sample of exchangeable data, which has finite-sample validity while also enjoying the asymptotic property of being consistent for the oracle prediction set under partial identification.
+Our conformal procedure is designed for interval-valued outcomes, which requires the design of a particular conformity score function to handle interval data.
+In particular, the score function is non-positive if and only if the constructed prediction set contains the interval outcome; this conformity score function therefore accounts for both over- and under-coverage, as in \cite{romano2019ConformalizedQuantile}.
+As a competing alternative prediction set estimator, we show in the appendix that a conformal quantile regression method provides a valid prediction interval for interval-valued outcomes, which can be easier to implement in practice, but in general will not be efficient in terms of the volume of the prediction set.
+In addition, quantile regression-based methods are not suitable when the prediction set is not a single interval.